 When you’re editing, watch out for ‘academese’.
 Many students can speak simply, passionately and clearly about their dissertation topic – but become incomprehensible the moment they turn the laptop on.
 You are not required to write in any kind of special, formal, complex language when you write academic work.
 Sure, there may be technical terms, jargon specific to your discipline, shorthand terms and so on.
 But, apart from those, keep your written language very close to natural spoken language – just as you would speak in the classroom.
 Imagine that you are explaining your project plans to your classmates or a family member.
 Remember, write for the intelligent layman, not the subject matter experts.
 Plain-language, concise writing is what wins hearts and minds – and marks!

-And there you have it – how to write your dissertation or thesis research proposal, from title page to final proof.
-Here’s a quick recap on the key takeaways:
+And there you have it – how to write your dissertation or thesis research proposal, from the title page to the final proof.
+Here’s a quick recap of the key takeaways:

 - The purpose of the research proposal is to convince – therefore, you need to make a clear, concise argument of why your research is both worth doing and doable.

 - Make sure you can ask the critical what, who, and how questions of your research before you put pen to paper.